ehotinger/blog/content/blog/2023-papers-and-books.md

 categories:
 - books

+slug: 2023-papers-and-books

 ---

-Below is a list of papers I've read in 2023 with some minor notes around each.
+Below is a list of papers and books I've read in 2023 with some minor notes around each.
 Each section represents a general theme/category for software development.

 ## Patterns
 - [No Silver Bullet — Essence and Accident in Software Engineering](http://worrydream.com/refs/Brooks-NoSilverBullet.pdf)